sybrew/the-seo-framework/readme.txt

 			* Location: Post term selection help mark (`[?]`).
 			* `%s`: Term name.
 	* **Updated:**
-		/
-		* TODO Many sentences now have a dot attached, because all the "help titles" have been converted into tooltips.
+		* Because all the "help titles" have been converted into tooltips, many sentences now have a dot attached.
-		* TODO Checkbox labels now always have a question mark at the end.
+		* Checkbox labels now always have a question mark at the end.
 	* **Changed:**
 		* "The Open Directory Project and the Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave these options checked."
 			* Now is: "The Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave the option checked."